tarwn/lessthandot-hugo/blogs/content/posts/2012-07-05-monitoring-and-logging-reviews.md

 Clone a copy of the sample application from [tarwn/InstrumentationSampleCode on github][3].
 Go to the <a href="http://www.logentries.com" target="_blank">logentries.com website</a> and sign up for an account (there is a free account with limited storage).

-Add a new Host entry, then inside that host add a new Log with a type of “API Library/HTML”.
+Add a new Host entry, then inside that host add a new Log with a type of "API Library/HTML".
 Add or edit the _sensitive.config_ file at the root of the .Net solution, substituting your values where appropriate:

 **sensitive.config**